 The next station should teach the rules of the road.
 That’s a good job for a local police officer, says Cubmaster John Landers of Pack 54 in Miami, Okla.
 When he ran his pack’s first rodeo, he relied heavily on volunteers from the local police and fire departments, as well as the Oklahoma Highway Patrol.
 “We’re building a sense of community so the children know there are other people than their parents who care about them,” he says.

-Of course, even a caring adult in a police uniform can keep boys’ attention only for so long.
+Of course, even a caring adult in a police uniform can keep Scouts’ attention only for so long.
 Sooner rather than later, rodeo participants need to get on their bikes.
-At Corbett’s rodeo, that means heading to “Chaos Corner,” a roped-off area where boys are encouraged to ride without any rules or guidance.
+At Corbett’s rodeo, that means heading to “Chaos Corner,” a roped-off area where Scouts are encouraged to ride without any rules or guidance.

-After 10 minutes or so of chaos, a leader steps in and walks the boys through the process of creating their own rules.
+After 10 minutes or so of chaos, a leader steps in and walks the Scouts through the process of creating their own rules.

 From there, your options for activities are limited only by your imagination, your volunteers and the space you have available.
 Here are some suggestions for fun stations that will test — and teach — important skills: